Danirh99/vuejs-docker-nginx/README.md

                 },
             },
             });
-3. We need to create a Dockerfile in the root of the project
+3. We need to create a Dockerfile in the root of the project:
      ```sh
             FROM node:18.12.1-alpine